LAripping/SmartSaber/README.md

    This is purely responsible for the UI buttons allowing the user to save the motion recorded as a specific move.

+Stopping the program:

+* The main loop (but not the whole program!) stops automatically when the Bluetooth connection with the device is lost, lighting up the "Auto-stop" indicator.
+This keeps the patter record functionality active.
+* The program ceases completely when the "Operate > Stop" button is clicked from LabVIEW's menus

 ## Future Work